cyberguardbr/UDP-Hysteria/README.md

 ```

 ## Tweak
-You can manually tweak the configuration
+You can manually tweak/modify the config file at your own risk

 ```json
 {